 Quick Notes on TV

-– Netflix Premiere Sweet Tooth: Netflix’s latest foray into graphic novel adaptation hit the service on June 4th and debuted to 13.2 million hours, good enough to beat Jupiter’s Legacy and Shadow and Bone.
+– Netflix premiere of the week: Sweet Tooth: Netflix’s latest foray into graphic novel adaptation hit the service on June 4th and debuted to 13.2 million hours, good enough to beat Jupiter’s Legacy and Shadow and Bone.
 Sweet Tooth looks like it will have a good run based on Netflix’s top ten rankings (with scores of 69, 63 and 51 in June), but will fall behind Manifest, which is on track to be a ratings monster.
-(That show will hold onto the top spot on the US top ten list for three straight weeks at least.)
+(That show will hold onto the top spot on the U.S. top ten list for three straight weeks at least.)

-– Welcome back Downton Abbey!
-I say “back” because in the early 2010s this series would have dominated the streaming ratings charts and was heavily binged/bid on between the various streamers.
-It is currently airing on Prime Video and Peacock, and on June 2nd, Netflix added it too, which likely helped boost it to the “top ten” acquired titles list.
+– Welcome back, Downton Abbey!
+I say “back” because in the early 2010s, this series would have dominated the streaming ratings charts and was heavily binged/bid on between the various streamers.
+It’s currently airing on Prime Video and Peacock, and on June 2nd, Netflix added it too, which likely helped boost it to the “top ten” acquired titles list.
 (The film, I’d add, is on HBO Max.)

 – Speaking of new additions, Dirty John’s latest season also hit Netflix and made the top ten acquired titles.
 Like Start Up, The Baker and the Beauty and Manifest, it has been performing—based on the top ten data—more like an “Original” than a “library” title.

 – Lastly, Orange is the New Black is back too!
-This is a fun entry, because while it is an “original”, in my classification it is a “second run” title, meaning it’s been between a year and two years since it was first released.
+This is a fun entry, because while it is an “original”, in my classification it’s a “second run” title, meaning it’s been between a year and two years since it was first released.
 (The final season debuted in July 2019.)
-It joins The Crown and The Great British Baking Show as the functional equivalents of “syndicated” titles for Netflix now.
-Which is a good thing to have for retention for customers, since they don’t cost extra money, but still generate eyeballs.
+It joins The Crown and The Great British Baking Show as the functional equivalents of “syndicated” titles for Netflix now, which is a good thing to have for retention of customers, since they don’t cost extra money but still generate eyeballs.
 That’s efficient.

 – On July 4th, The Tomorrow War premiered straight to Prime Video, the latest theatrical (and Paramount produced) film to earn this achievement, following the Borat sequel, Coming 2 America and Without Remorse.
 (Of these four films, all except Borat were produced by Paramount.)